* Trump hits back after UK's May criticism

 Always a pillar of Britain's foreign policy, the so-called "special relationship" with Washington has taken on added importance as Britain prepares to leave the European Union in 2019.
 Since Trump became president, May has gone out of her way to cultivate a good relationship with him.

 She was the first foreign leader to visit him after his inauguration, and they were filmed emerging from the White House holding hands.
+She also invited him to make a state visit to Britain, angering Trump's many critics in Britain.

 The videos shared by Trump purported to show a group of people who were Muslims beating a teenage boy to death, battering a boy on crutches and destroying a Christian statue.